-Swagger is a specification and framework implementation for describing, producing, consuming, and visualizing RESTful web services, based on Open API specification
+Swagger is a framework implementation for describing, producing, consuming, and visualizing RESTful web services, based on Open API specification

 - Stackoverflow.com Wiki

 This article shows how to document your MVC 6 API using Swagger with Swashbuckle.
 Per default, it does not use your xml comments in the code and this needs to be configured if required.